§ Word from the author

 • We have less time to create healthy social interactions because we overwork the population that has jobs.

-• We have less people making the decisions on how to use common water and other environmental elements.
+• We have fewer people making the decisions on how to use common water and other environmental elements.

 • The non-consensual and negatively symptomatic constructs of oppression and isolation create shorter life spans and harsh living experiences.